aitorsanz/lab1-git-race/description.md

 # HOW TO RUN THE APPLICATION ON THE LOCAL MACHINE

 It's easy to run the application on the local machine.
 You just have to follow the wiki of the main repository to configure the tools needed.
-After configure Gradle you can try if compile using the command `gradle check` in the terminal.
-Once this is well, you can start the application using the command `gradle bootrun`.
-If everything goes fine, the application has been compiled and have started Spring Framework and the application.
+After configuiring Gradle you can try to compile using the command `gradle check` in the terminal.
+Once this is done, you can start the application using the command `gradle bootrun`.
+If everything goes fine, the application will have been compiled and started Spring Framework with the application.
 Now, you can access from your favourite browser by typing in the address bar: *localhost:8080*.

 ## SOME OTHER TASKS OF GRADLE